 We collect personal information about our clients, potential clients, employees, potential employees, suppliers, contractors and other third parties in order for us to properly represent our clients and to carry out our business functions and activities.

 Where it is reasonably practicable for us to do so, we collect personal information directly from you.
-Sometimes we receive and collect personal information about you from third parties, such as other law firms, your family members, business associates, accountants, financial advisors or our client.
+Sometimes we receive and collect personal information about you from third parties, such as other law firms, your family members, business associates, accountants, financial advisors or our clients.
 We also collect personal information from publicly available sources.

 The kinds of personal information we collect include: